yilmazbahadir/kalah-game/README.md

 Kalah a.k.a Mancala is a generic name for a family of 2-player turn-based strategy board games played with small stones, beans, or seeds and rows of holes or pits in the earth, a board or other playing surface.

-For further information please visit Kalah-Game on Wikipedia (Link https://en.wikipedia.org/wiki/Kalah)
+For further information please visit [Wikipedia Kalah Game Page](https://en.wikipedia.org/wiki/Kalah)

 ## Project